JoyofCodingLife/Week1-A-Code-Refactor/README.md

 <br>

 ## General Info
-Refactored the existing code for Horiseon webpage, to improve accessibility and to meet the standards, as  as customer's requirements.
+Refactored the existing code for Horiseon webpage, as per customer's requirements, to improve accessibility and to meet the standards.

 <br>